ateaspace/data-capsule-tts/eSpeak-ng-complete/README.md

 # eSpeak NG - Complete Package Setup

+Includes `mi-espeak-ng`, a version of eSpeak-NG modified to better support te reo Maori.

 This package contains a standalone collection of libraries and packages required to run the [eSpeak NG](https://github.com/espeak-ng/espeak-ng) program.
 The latest revision is setup to run **version 1.50** of eSpeak NG.

 This package builds eSpeak NG to use `PulseAudio` as the audio output engine.